19 March 2021

 Astronaut brains resemble patients with rare condition

-Once they have returned to Earth, some astronauts exhibit symptoms and findings that bares some resemblace with that of patients suffering from too much fluid in the brain and elevated fluid pressure in the skull.
+Once they have returned to Earth, some astronauts exhibit symptoms and findings that bares some resemblance with that of patients suffering from too much fluid in the brain and elevated fluid pressure in the skull.

 Patients on Earth also have other symptoms that set the diseases apart, including debilitating headaches and reduced function of the brain, which can lead to dementia, walking impairments, involuntary urination or defecation